“Life is not a problem to be solved, but a reality to be experienced.” — Soren Kierkegaard

 How can you make sure that you are investing in the right things so that your life doesn’t spin out of control?

-I use a simple frame for life to help me spend my time and energy on the right things.
+I use a simple frame or lens for life to help me spend my time and energy on the right things.

 It helps me frame how I look at my most important categories in life that I invest in.